 A collection of talented students, faculty and community members present timeless programs led by Conductor, Anna Binneweg, D.M., associate professor.

-students and community members participate in all aspects of theater to bring to life dramatic and musical performances under the guidance of Theater Coordinator Sean Urbantke, assistant professor.
+Students and community members participate in all aspects of theater to bring to life dramatic and musical performances under the guidance of Theater Coordinator Sean Urbantke, assistant professor.

 Renowned jazz musicians visit campus to offer free afternoon clinics followed by paid evening concerts.
 The World-class Jazz Series is coordinated by Ian Wardenski, Ph.D., department chair.

-Celebrates the diverse performing arts from around the globe with special guests, student and faculty performers, coordinated by Chris Ballengee, Ph.D, assistant professor.
+Celebrate the diverse performing arts from around the globe with special guests, student and faculty performers, coordinated by Chris Ballengee, Ph.D, assistant professor.